csgohacks/master-guide/legit-+-hvh-features-cheat-software/neverlose/how-to-inject.md

 Then, click on "Start".

-After a window pop up that says 'Preparing for CSGO....', the whole injector window will disappeared.
+After a window pop up that says 'Preparing for CSGO...', the whole injector window will disappeared.
 The default meny key is insert.
 [How do I found the insert key?](https://www.computerhope.com/jargon/i/insertke.htm)